cesar-rgon/simple-kf2-server-launcher/README.md

 * _Validate files_: This field is optional.
 If enabled, the install/update operation checks the integrity of the server's files.
 Slow operation.

 * _Update to beta?_: This field is optional.
-If enabled, the install/update operation updates to a beta version of the game.
+If enabled, the operation updates to a beta version of the game (if available).

 * _Beta brunch_: This field is optional.
 The user specifies the name of the beta brunch (only used when last check was enabled).